FOCUS-Russian mobile calls, internet seen deteriorating after Nokia, Ericsson leave | Technology

 When telecoms gear makers Nokia and Ericsson leave Russia at the end of the year, their departure could steadily cripple the country's mobile networks over the long-term, setting off a deterioration in communication for everyday Russians.
 Five senior telecoms executives and other industry sources said Russian mobile phone users will likely experience slower downloads and uploads, more dropped calls, calls that won't connect, and longer outages as operators lose the ability to upgrade or patch software, and battle over dwindling spare parts inventories.

-Russia's digital ministry did not respond to requests for comment, but this week Maksut Shadaev, minister of communications and mass media, said four telecoms operators were signing contracts to spend more than 100 billion roubles ($1.45 billion) on Russian-made equipment.
+Maksut Shadaev, minister of communications and mass media, said earlier this week that four telecoms operators were signing contracts to spend more than 100 billion roubles ($1.45 billion) on Russian-made equipment.
 "This will allow us to organise modern production of telecoms equipment in Russia," he said, without naming the operators or producers.

 Russia's leading telecoms operator MTS declined to comment on this story.
 Megafon, Veon's Beeline and Tele 2, the other companies making up Russia's Big Four telecoms firms, did not respond to requests for comment.
 Government programs to promote Russian equipment have helped telecoms operators become less reliant on Nokia and Ericsson over the past several years and Russian producers have increased their market share this year to 25.2% from 11.6% in 2021.